Union Budget 2016-17 through the eyes of the common man

-mid-day visits the Santacruz home of a 45-year-old tax consultant and his family to gauge their reaction to the budget
+Even as the Budget is scrutinised by financial pundits, the bottom line lies in how it will affect the common man. mid-day visits the home of a tax consultant and his family in Mumbai to gauge their reaction

 Even as the Union Budget is scrutinised by financial pundits and political parties, the bottom line lies in how it will affect the common man.
 So mid-day visited the house of a citizen, Rajesh Mehta, a 45-year-old tax consultant, for an assessment by him and his family members as they watched the Budget announcement live on TV yesterday.